Hewes Crab blossom The Orchard at Sage Hen Farm: Peaches

 Faults: susceptible to peach leaf curl

 Special: considered to be better for canning than fresh eating, but we've enjoyed its fruits right off the tree.
+Although introduced later, the cross was made in 1919.
+Since this was just after the end of World War One, that may have influenced its name.

 Indian Free